NapoleonWils0n/kodi-playercorefactory/windows/README.md

 unzip the download

-create a directory called curl at the root of your C drive

-C:\curl
+and rename the folder to curl

-then copy the curl.exe into the folder
+then copy the curl folder to your C drive

-the file path should look like this
+the path to curl should look like this

-C:\curl\curl
+C:\curl\bin\curl

 you need to add curl to your windows path, see below